draggsconnor/BlipKit/index.md

 BKFrame frames [512 * 2];

 // Generate 512 frames e.g. as they would be requested by an audio output function
-// Every call to this function generates the next requested number of frames BKContextGenerate (& ctx, frames, 512);
+// Subsequent calls to this function generates the next requested number of frames BKContextGenerate (& ctx, frames, 512);

 // The channels are interlaced into the buffer in the form: LRLR...